Vitiell0/sankey-rescuetime-generator/README.md

 Changing the organization of the sub categories will change how the are arranged on SnakeyMATIC.
 Try to group them by color in the order that you want them to appear.

+An example of the spreadsheet to do this can be found here: https://docs.google.com/spreadsheets/d/15pMdbk9U597BNbXk9uNbRtAvYlNcOK_WH-sezvJt8vY/edit?usp=sharing

-Then copy and paste both the "Main Category Styling" and the "Subcategory Styling" into SnakeyMatic along with the data from the "Snakey" column.
+8. Copy and paste both the "Main Category Styling" and the "Subcategory Styling" into SnakeyMatic along with the data from the "Snakey" column.

-8. Post your visualization in http://reddit.com/r/dataisbeautiful
+9. Post your visualization in http://reddit.com/r/dataisbeautiful